 What I love about the Grove Reserve is how small and compact it is (the entire track will only take 20-30 minutes to complete at a leisurely pace), but also how entirely different it is from what we have seen of New Zealand so far on this journey.
 As you enter the trail, it feels like you are suddenly thrown back in time and space into the primordial tropical forest where dinosaur might just be lurking behind the next bend of the path.
 The Grove is completely surreal and incredibly stunning all at once.
 It is also a great place for photography where one can play not only with composition, but also light, color and overall mood of the scene.

 As I said in the beginning, getting from Kaikoura to Wharariki Beach in one day is not an easy feat.
 With so many amazing places on the way it is insanely difficult to plan ahead with any degree of accuracy.
 One short stop here, another quick pull over there and before you know it you are hopelessly behind schedule.
 My advice therefore is to do some research and figure out in advance which locations are of most importance and interest to you.
 Then allow yourself plenty of time for those and be prepared to skip the other less significant ones.

-If you found this post useful, feel free to also check out my other articles about New Zealand– I think you might enjoy them as well.
+If you found this post useful, feel free to take a look at my YouTube video with even more details about all the locations and also check out my other articles about New Zealand – I think you might enjoy them as well.
 Next time we will be heading to the incredible Wharariki Beach, but meanwhile, if you have any questions or remarks, please let me know in the comments below – I’m always happy to chat!